hakbrk/ETL-Project/README.md

 ### Project Description

-The purpose of this project was to **E**xtract **C**lean and **L**oad (**ETL**) data from two sources.
+The purpose of this project was to **E**xtract **T**ransform and **L**oad (**ETL**) data from two sources.
 The data chosen for this project was extracted form two sources, the first was is a movie data csv file located on kaggle at https://www.kaggle.com/rounakbanik/the-movies-dataset.
 The second data set was extracted using the imdb_id's located in the csv files to extract additional data using OMDB API calls.
 Follow is a description of the various steps taken to accomplish this.

 #### Extract
 The data contained in the movie data csv file was in csv format but presented challenges to extract that column data into a                usable format.
 Some snapshots of what the data format looked like prior to extraction into a pandas DataFrame is shown below.